rach7110/sun-moon-tide/README.md

 ```

 ## Usage
-Before using the web application or the API, you must create a user account.
+Before using the web application or the API, you must first register a user account.

 Web Application
 After registering a user account, you may access the app through the web browser which stores a session authentication cookie.